Do Go On - 125 - The Legend of Bigfoot

 Why did you just blank?

-I was setting corporates, but that's not the word I meant.
+but that's not the word I meant.

-Anyway, hillbilly-willy, it was what I thought made that fun.
+It was what I thought made that fun.

-Yeah.
-And then finally, this is another listicle, because I know you love listicles.
+And then finally, this is another listicle,

-Love them, and I love the word, listicle.
+I love the word, the listicle.

-Because you bloody love Portman Towers.
+Because you bloody love Portman Toes.

 Oh, I love them.